den-wdi-2/intro-ruby/readme.md

 ## Conclusion

 We'll get to see a lot more of Ruby over the next couple days, and the next couple weeks.
-Next up we're going to learn in-depth about control flow in Ruby, and then working with arrays & hashes.
+Next up we're going to learn about Rails--the framework built around Ruby.

 - What data types does Ruby have, and what are some differences from JavaScript's types?
 - What 3 types of variables (related to scope) did we talk about?
 What do you use each one for?